 Why Are There Still Protesters?

 The people of Sri Lanka still want to see the new President step down.
 Wickremesinghe was installed by Rajapaksa and remains very close to his family.
-The people of Sri Lanka worry that these close ties will lead the president to rule his country in the same way that Rajapaksa did.
+The people of Sri Lanka worry that these close ties will lead the president to rule his country in the same way dass Rajapaksa did.

 Next, the protesters recognize that there needs to institutional and constitutional reform for there to be real change.
 President Wickremesinghe has not yet proved that he is ready to implement constitutional change.